Foreign travel advice

 Entry requirements

-This advice reflects the UK government’s understanding of current rules for people travelling on a full ‘British citizen’ passport from the UK for the most common types of travel.
+This information is for people travelling on a full ‘British citizen’ passport from the UK.
+It is based on the UK government’s understanding of Saudi Arabia’s current rules for the most common types of travel.

 The authorities in Saudi Arabia set and enforce entry rules.
 If you’re not sure how these requirements apply to you, contact the Saudi Embassy in the UK